TeamGrows/EBay-view-bot/README.md

 # EBay-view-bot
-EBay view bot for boosting your listings https://receiptflex.cc
+Welcome to ebay-view-bot!
+This application helps you increase views on your eBay listings, boosting your SEO presence https://receiptflex.cc